 If you're using a commercial floor cleaner, always check the label to see that it's compatible with your flooring type.

-- Cleaning hardwood floors?
+- Wondering how to clean wooden floors?
 We can help.

 A floor cleaning tip from the experts

-According to Martha Stewart along with Leanne Stapf, COO of The Cleaning Authority, 'For most surfaces, it is important to sweep, vacuum, and mop your floors to remove any dirt and dust that has collected on the floor...
+According to Martha Stewart along with Leanne Stapf, COO of The Cleaning Authority (opens in new tab), 'For most surfaces, it is important to sweep, vacuum, and mop your floors to remove any dirt and dust that has collected on the floor...
 It is best to clean your floors every one to two weeks.
 Be sure to regularly sweep your floors especially when cooking a lot to make sure food and other debris does not get kicked around and scratch up the floors.'

 How to protect floors